joelparkerhenderson/wordbooks/pages/term-sheet/index.md

 * Rights and preferences: The term sheet may also outline the investor's rights and preferences, such as anti-dilution protection, participation rights, and liquidation preferences.

 * Information rights: The term sheet may specify what information the investor is entitled to receive about the company, and how often they will receive it.

-It is important to note that a term sheet is a non-binding agreement, and is subject to change as negotiations progress.
-However, once the term sheet is agreed upon by both parties, it serves as a roadmap for the development of a more detailed and legally binding investment agreement.